 This poses a challenge as most people who use the world wide web have dozens of passwords to remember.
 No wonder it’s not unusual to find people using easy-to-remember words or phrases (like ‘password1234’).

-An added problem is how to control passwords throughout your organisation, where many people may need to log into various websites, with the same username and password.
+An added problem is how to control passwords throughout your organisation.
+Employees may need to log into various websites, with the same username and password.
 How can a company manage a multitude of accounts, with staff coming and going, without having to constantly update logins and passwords?
-It’s easier if you have low staff turnover, or if employees are managed into and out of an organisation in an efficient manner, but if staff leave with no warning, or you have to dismiss them, prising their passwords from their possession as part of the leaving arrangements can be a difficult, and frustrating process.
+It’s easier if you have low staff turnover, or if employees are managed into and out of an organisation in an efficient manner.
+But if staff leave with no warning, or you have to dismiss them, prising their passwords from their possession as part of the leaving arrangements can be a difficult, and frustrating process.

 This is where password managers come into their own.
 A good password manager gives you the ability to securely store multiple passwords, safely share them between staff, control access of your team, and even allow direct access to password protected sites without handing over your passwords.

-The saving in time alone makes them well worth introducing, but coupled with the security and flexibility they offer, they’re a no-brainer solution to the never ending problem of creating, storing, and sharing logins, whether it’s just for you or your entire organisation.
+The saving in time alone makes them well worth introducing.
+Coupled with the security and flexibility they offer, they’re a no-brainer solution to the never ending problem of creating, storing, and sharing logins, whether it’s just for you or your entire organisation.

-If you would like help or advice in how to manage multiple logins then just give us a call on 01376 653115 and let’s talk about your situation and find the right password manager for your needs.
+If you would like help or advice in how to manage multiple logins then just give us a call on 01376 653115.
+Let’s talk about your situation and find the right password manager for your needs.